DaniiClarkee/Team4_CFG/Rose_notes.md

 To do:
 * Inspect each feature to see if there are any outlying data points that need removing
-* Look into multivariate regression as a preprocessing technique

 ## Visualisation ideas